Updated on November 12, 2023 by Julie McCool

 The Washington DC region is blessed with changing seasons, diverse nature, and rich history.
-The many beautiful gardens in Virginia and DC reflect that diversity with sites that offer year-round inspiration, beauty, and peace.
-These gorgeous demonstration sites, historic homes, and botanical gardens in Virginia and DC make excellent spring and summer outings for nature-loving visitors and locals.
+The many gardens in Virginia and DC reflect that diversity with sites that offer year-round inspiration and beauty.
+Of course, these sites are particularly spectacular during the spring and summer months.

-Gardens are listed below in three groups:
+Gardens in Virginia and DC are listed below in three groups:

-- Gardens in Virginia
+- Demonstration and Botanic Gardens in Virginia

-- Arboretums and gardens in Washington DC.
+- Arboretums and Gardens in Washington DC

 Demonstration and Botanical Gardens in Virginia